Factbox: Coronavirus forces delay of trade fairs and conferences

 - LME Asia Week 2020, first week of May: The London Metal Exchange’s event in Hong Kong, an annual gathering of the metals industry, could be postponed due to the coronavirus.

-Reporting by Brenda Goh, Shanghai Newsroom, Emily Chow and David Stanway in Shanghai, Min Zhang, Shivani Singh and Muyu Xu in Beijing, Pratima Desai in London and John Geddie in Singapore; Editing by Kevin Liffey and Tom Hogue
+Reporting by Brenda Goh, Shanghai Newsroom, Emily Chow and David Stanway in Shanghai; Min Zhang, Shivani Singh, Hallie Gu and Muyu Xu in Beijing; Pratima Desai in London and John Geddie and Anshuman Daga in Singapore; Editing by Kevin Liffey and Tom Hogue